 September 18, 2019

-It is better to communicate beforehand than playing catch-up.
-If a couple decides to share a common calendar, lots of conversations take care of themselves.
+Are you having small frequent arguments?
+Are you struggling to communicate?
+Is it hard to stay on the same page?
+I have found that it is better to communicate beforehand than playing catch-up.
+I am a firm believer in the calendar.
+If a couple decides to share a common calendar, lots of conversations and questions will take care of themselves.
 If all work, school, and appointments have been filled in that is a strong start to good communication.
-The next step is to have a simple conversation at the beginning of the week.
-Ask three very basic and important questions:
+But that is just the beginning.
+The next step is to have a simple check in conversation at the beginning of the week.
+The couple should ask three very basic and important questions:

 When you ask these questions, you build accountability.